tiagoRaulino/next-radix/README.md

 * Equipe do projeto
 * Resumo do projeto
 * Tecnologias do projeto
-* Algumas funcionalidades do projeto:
+* Requisitos funcionais do projeto:
 * Relatório técnico do projeto
-* Testando a Aplicação
+* Testando a aplicação

 ## Equipe do projeto
 | Membro | Função |